v8/v8.dev/src/docs/embed.md

 Note: Throughout this document the term “handle” refers to a local handle.
 When discussing a persistent handle, that term is used in full.

 It is important to be aware of one common pitfall with this model: *you cannot return a local handle directly from a function that declares a handle scope*.
-If you do the local handle you’re trying to return will end up being deleted by the handle scope's destructor immediately before the function returns.
+If you do the local handle you’re trying to return will end up being deleted by the handle scope’s destructor immediately before the function returns.
 The proper way to return a local handle is construct an `EscapableHandleScope` instead of a `HandleScope` and to call the `Escape` method on the handle scope, passing in the handle whose value you want to return.
 Here’s an example of how that works in practice:

 ```cpp
 // This function returns a new array with three elements, x, y, and z.